computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

  * __Predict the star rating of Amazon reviews__.
 Amazon released a collection of  [130 million customer reviews](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) from 1995 until 2015.
 How well you predict the star rating based on the text of the reviews?
 There are tons of papers on NLP and sentiment analysis.
 Check out [Chapter 6](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and [Chapter 18](https://web.stanford.edu/~jurafsky/slp3/18.pdf) of the textbook as a good place to start.

- * _Help assess depression and risks of self-harm in social media_.
+ * __Help assess depression and risks of self-harm in social media__.
 One way that NLP might be used for social good is to try to identify people who are at risk of suicide based on their social media posts.
+There's a ton of good academic work on this.
-   * The annual workshop on [Computational Linguistics and Clinical Psychology](http://clpsych.org) has a lot of relevant publications in its past proceedings, and has featured many shared tasks.
+   * The annual workshop on [Computational Linguistics and Clinical Psychology](http://clpsych.org) is a good place to start looking.
+It has a lot of relevant publications in its past proceedings, and has featured many shared tasks.
   * One of the EMNLP 2017 best paper awards went to [Depression and Self-Harm Risk Assessment in Online Forums](http://aclweb.org/anthology/D17-1322)
   * My sister was involved in [Facebook's suicide prevention efforts](https://www.nytimes.com/2016/06/15/technology/facebook-offers-tools-for-those-who-fear-a-friend-may-be-suicidal.html)